-- ► Fixing the implementation - Verified new version with KeY til.Arrays.sort
+- Fixing the implementation - Verified absence of the bug in new version with KeY

-Found Bug in Java Libraries' main So

-Method using KeY
+Found Bug in Java Libraries' main Sorti Method using KeY

+- itil.Arrays.sort

+- vealed bug.

-- KeY verifications of the same hard researchers found an error in the e logic of merge collapse, explained here, Verified and with corrected code shown in rould be tixed any into me.
+- Same by researchers found an error in the explained here, logic of merge collapse, explained here, and with corrected code shown in It should be fixed anyway, and their sug-, Haskell library, ...
+Tim Peters via Python-Bugtracker

-Haskell library

-ed fix looks good to Python-Bugtracker

-rim Peters via Python-Bugtracker

-Tim Peters via Python-It should be fixed anyway, and their sug - gested fix looks good to me.
+- gested fix looks good to me.

-- Verified
+Verified